andyngh/noHiC/README.md

   -h, --help                                                    Display this help message
 ```

 Before running `nohic-clean`, we need to download a Kraken2 database for contig taxonomic classifications.
 We highly recommend the `core-nt` database.
 However, taxonomic classification using `core-nt` will require more than 200GB of RAM.
-If you do not have sufficient computing resources, you can try smaller Kraken2 databases, such as PlusPF.
+If you do not have sufficient computing resources, you can try smaller Kraken2 databases, such as PlusPFP-16.
 See [this page](https://benlangmead.github.io/aws-indexes/k2) for more information.

 ```
 wget https://genome-idx.s3.amazonaws.com/kraken/k2_core_nt_20251015.tar.gz